-As at August 22, 2016, we have 3 full time employees.
+As at June 29, 2017, we have 2 full time employees and a part-time consultant.
 Our operations are managed by our officers with oversight by the Directors.
 We engage geological, metallurgical, and engineering consultants from time to time as required to assist in evaluating our property interests and recommending and conducting work programs.